 I have attached a list of useful websites your child could also use to support their learning:

-If you have any questions or queries, please do not hesitate to contact me.
+Thank you for your support.
+If you have any further queries or questions, please do not hesitate to contact me.